[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 There are a couple of ways in which you can prevent OOMKilled errors:

-2. Horizontal pod autoscaling — It is best practice to leverage the Kubernetes HPA Horizontal Pod Autoscaler to automatically increase the number of pod replicas when the memory demand is high for applications that can be scaled horizontally.
+2. Leverage horizontal pod autoscaling: It is best practice to leverage the Kubernetes HPA Horizontal Pod Autoscaler to automatically increase the number of pod replicas when the memory demand is high for applications that can be scaled horizontally.

-3. Node resource allocation — Ensure your node has enough resources to handle workloads.
+3. Ensure node resource allocation: Ensure your node has enough resources to handle workloads.
+This means avoiding overcommitment and ensuring node autoscaling is configured when applicable.

 To avoid the OOMKilled error, it is recommended to monitor memory usage in Kubernetes pods and containers, set resource limits to prevent containers from consuming too much memory, and optimize application code to reduce memory consumption.